The Orange County Landfill

 Mayor Howard Lee, Mayor Robert Wells Jr. and Chairman H.D.
 Bennett

-about the landfill on November 30, 1972.
+signed the full agreement about the landfill on November 30, 1972.
 The two

 towns and the county agreed to share the capital costs of the facility, land